Log in as:

 The guaranteed rights of membership in a Clubhouse are: a right to a place to come, a right to meaningful work, a right to meaningful relationships, and a right to a place to return.
 Providing for these rights to members suggests most of the considerations of “how to”.
 It is important to remember that a Clubhouse is first and foremost a community of people.
 It is a community before it is a building or a program.
 A Clubhouse is a community organized to help people living with serious mental illness as they manage their illness and rejoin the worlds of employment, education, family, and friends.
 People who come to a Clubhouse are called members; they are men and women of all ages who work within the Clubhouse to promote and achieve their recovery from schizophrenia, bipolar disorder, major depression, or other serious and persistent forms of mental illness.
 Participation is entirely voluntary, with all Clubhouse services and opportunities provided by members and staff working side by side as colleagues.
 The International Standards for Clubhouse Programs further define the Clubhouse Model of rehabilitation.
 Starting to build this community involves people coming together and developing relationships through shared work.
 The work of a Clubhouse community always involves projects and tasks that are important to the people who participate.
 It is in this context that the start up work of a Clubhouse should begin.

-Establishing contact and developing a relationship with a Clubhouse International Certified Training Base can also help to keep the start-up group pointed in the right direction.
+Establishing contact and developing a relationship with a Clubhouse International authorized Training Center can also help to keep the startup group pointed in the right direction.

 When two or more people become excited about the idea of having a Clubhouse in their community they should immediately begin to meet on a regular basis with the sole purpose of starting a Clubhouse.